Here is an explanation of the BiMTi number that I’ve been posting on my 60-Second Updates.

 … I look at non-commercial positions in the legacy Commitment of Traders.
 I consider the numbers in relation to their record long and record short positions.
 A net position (i.e., longs minus shorts) that is near record level would be a negative number if near record long and positive number if near record short.
 This is a mean-reverting input and tends to counter-weigh the RSI data.
 It is also a weekly, delayed input (data reported on Friday is recorded the previous Tuesday — by the time I consider it on Sunday afternoon, it’s still valuable from a big picture, historic perspective, but not for immediate impact) so I use it carefully.

 …”Gut”.
 Yeah, that gut thing is just something that I’ve learned to trust.
 It’s tough to give it a number, but after reading as much as I do and looking at charts for thousands of hours, I’ve developed a filter that I need to respect.
 It’s not consistent.
-And it had led me to lose money at times (more, opportunities to make money).
+And it had led me to lose money at times (especially opportunities to make money).
 But I typically sleep better when I listen to it.

 I weight each of them uniquely by a multiple of 10.
 I put more emphasis on momentum as opposed to the COT, namely multiplying the former by 30 and the latter by 10.
-The weighted average is the the BiMTi.
+The weighted average is the BiMTi.
 Simple.
 Not rocket science.
 Not exactly art, either.

 Future: I’m waiting for several months of data to backtest and see how accurate it was in predicting the general price direction (again, NOT a trade signal.
 Signals need to go with a specific risk management plan, not offered here).
 I suspect I’ll need to improve the timeframes I use for the indicators, because they aren’t consistent.
 S&D has a long time horizon, while the RSI is much shorter.
 I’ll probably tweak them over time.
 For now, here you have it, my own proprietary indicator to help us make quick judgements about the medium term outlook of a market.